In this post you can view our honest reviews of the following Vision Grills Kamados:

 Like all kamado grills, lump charcoal is the preferred fuel of choice.
 While this grill can be fueled by charcoal briquettes, lump charcoal is preferred for a couple of reasons.

-There is a plastic handle on the front damper that allows the user to open and close the door during a cook without needing to worry about the heat of the steel plate.
+There is a plastic handle on the front damper that allows the user to open and close the door during a cook without needing to worry about the heat or temperature of the steel plate.

 Grill Stand or Nest